alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-meaning-hadith-on-allah-helps-this-religion.md

 date: 2020/08/30
 lang: en
 category: ["tafsir", hadiths]
-excerpt: "What is the meaning of the following Hadith: 'Verily, Allah helps this religion (Islam) even through a wicked person.'
+summary: "What is the meaning of the following Hadith: 'Verily, Allah helps this religion (Islam) even through a wicked person.'
 What is its meaning?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz